23-2-DSDN242/time-based-media-lucycocoa/README.md

 It turns out there was an extra shadow applied to another ellipse, which was causing this error.
 Once I removed it, everything worked fine.

 Somehow, I found a really cool effect by accident.
-I placed the ellipse, which is set with Xmove and Ymove, under the rotation code, and I got this!
+I placed the ellipse, which is set with Xmove and Ymove, under the rotation function, and I got this!
 ![preview (16)](https://github.com/23-2-DSDN242/time-based-media-lucycocoa/assets/140350024/14d973c2-7409-4711-b94e-4cbd442e29f6)
 ![preview (17)](https://github.com/23-2-DSDN242/time-based-media-lucycocoa/assets/140350024/12323a75-5d34-4f76-b781-e4600594bc3a)